rsturla/website/content/blog/principle-of-least-privilege.md

 Understanding the principle of least privilege is essential for any IT professional.
 It is a fundamental security concept that can be applied to applications and infrastructure with an aim to improve your security posture and reduce the risk of a security breach.
 It can be difficult to strike a balance between protecting your data without causing friction for users but understanding the principle of least privilege can help you achieve this.

-In this blog, I will be discussing the principle of least privilege and how it can be applied to applications and infrastructure to improve your security posture and reduce the risk of a security breach.
+In this blog, I will be discussing the principle of least privilege and how it can be applied to applications and infrastructure to help secure your products and services.

 ## Understanding the Principle of Least Privilege